MBerbouchi/AI-Products-Data-Generator/README.md

-# 🚀 AI Products Data Generator
+# 🚀 AI Products content Generator

 **Generate high-quality marketing content from Google Sheets using ANY OpenAI-compatible AI model.**
 Supports Groq, Gemini, OpenAI, OpenRouter, and Custom providers — all inside a modern Streamlit UI.